-At each stage of consideration of the annual general appropriation act, the Budget and Control Board shall compile and submit a report to the Members of the General Assembly containing any transfer of funds resulting from the transfer of programs, functions, or responsibilities between agencies and institutions of state government.
+At each stage of consideration of the annual general appropriation act, the Revenue and Fiscal Affairs Office shall compile and submit a report to the Members of the General Assembly containing any transfer of funds resulting from the transfer of programs, functions, or responsibilities between agencies and institutions of state government.
 A transfer must be designated as to its origin and subsequent placement in the act with reference to the appropriate page and line number.

 HISTORY: 1981 Act No. 178, Part II, Section 34; 2005 Act No. 164, Section 3, eff June 10, 2005.

 SECTION 2-7-65.
 Agencies, departments and institutions to justify amount of requested appropriations.